Pairwise intersecting convex sets and cylinders in $\R^3$: The bipartite case

 \begin{conj} There is a constant $\be >0$ such that if $\F$ and $\G$ are finite families of convex sets in $\R^3$ with the property that $A\cap B\ne \emptyset$ for every pair $A \in \F$ and $B\in \G$, then there is a line intersecting at least either $\be |\F|$ members of $\F$ or $\be |\G|$ elements of $\G$. \end{conj}

 This conjecture implies the one from the introduction.
 An interesting example is when $\F$ and $\G$ are (finite subsets) of the two sets of lines on the hyperboloid with equation $x^2+y^2-z^2=1$.
 The proof method of Theorem~\ref{th:cyl} works in the case when the sets in both families are cylinders but only when their sizes are (approximately) equal.
+In this case $\be$ turns out to be equal to the $\al$ from Theorem~\ref{th:cyl}.

 \begin{theorem} Assume $\F$and $\G$ are finite families of cylinders in $\R^3$ with the property that $A\cap B\ne \emptyset$ whenever $A \in \F$ and $B\in \G$.
-If $|\F|=|\G|=n$, then there is a line intersecting at least $\be n$ members of one of $\F$ and $\G$ where $\be=\frac 1{28}$. \end{theorem}
+If $|\F|=|\G|=n$, then there is a line intersecting at least $\al n$ members of one of $\F$ and $\G$ where $\al=\frac 1{14}$. \end{theorem}

 We only give a sketch of the {\bf proof} as it is similar to the previous argument.
 The bipartite and directed graph with classes $\F$ and $\G$, and the arcs $\overrightarrow{AB}$ and $\overrightarrow{BA}$ are defined the same way as before.
-The outdegrees are bounded by $\be n$ again otherwise we have a suitable line.
-The average indegree in both classes is then at most $\be n$ and we arrive at subfamilies $\F'$ and $\G'$ of size $n/2$ such that the indegrees in each are at most $2\be n$.
+The outdegrees are bounded by $\al n$ again otherwise we have a suitable line.
+The average indegree in both classes is then at most $\al n$ and we arrive at subfamilies $\F'$ and $\G'$ of size $n/2$ such that the indegrees in each are at most $2\al n$.
 Again, $C$ is the minimum width cylinder in $\F' \cup \G'$, say $C \in \F'$.
-Deleting at most $2\be n$ sets from $\G'$, the ones with $\overrightarrow{BC}$ an arc in the directed graph, we have a subfamily $\G^*\subset \G'$ whose size is $\left(\frac 12 - 2\be \right)n$ and where there is no arc from $\G^*$ to $C$.
+Delete at most $3\al n$ sets from $\G'$, the ones with $\overrightarrow{BC}$ an arc in the directed graph and the ones whose line is parallel with that of $C$.
+This way we have a subfamily $\G^*\subset \G'$ whose size is $\left(\frac 12 - 3\al \right)\!n$ and where there is no arc from any $B \in \G^*$ to $C$.
 An application of Lemma~\ref{l:plane} finishes the proof.

 {\bf Remark.} The same argument works when $|\F|=n$, $|\G|=m$ and $n \ne m$ but $c< n/m < 1/c$ for some $c>0$.
-In this case the resulting $\be$ depends on $c$ as well.
+In this case the resulting $\al$ depends on $c$ as well.